Artist in Residence: Yevgeniya Kaganovich

 About the Artist

 Yevgeniya Kaganovich, born in Belarus, is a Milwaukee-based artist, whose hybrid practice encompasses jewelry and metalsmithing, sculpture and installation.
 She received an MFA from the State University of New York at New Paltz and a BFA from the University of Illinois at Urbana-Champaign.
 Kaganovich has been exhibiting her work nationally and internationally since 1992.
 Her work has received a number of awards and has been published widely.
-Kaganovich is an associate professor and chair of the Department of Art and Design at the University of Wisconsin-Milwaukee, where she heads a thriving undergraduate and graduate jewelry and metalsmithing program.
+Kaganovich is an associate professor in and chair of the Department of Art and Design at the University of Wisconsin-Milwaukee, where she heads a thriving undergraduate and graduate jewelry and metalsmithing program.